 If you’re wary of unburdening yourself online, the Sanvello app might be a great alternative to 7 Cups for you.
 It offers self-guided “journeys” based on cognitive behavioural therapy, combining it with mindfulness meditation and the ability to track your mood and health.
 In short, you work through your problems using the guides and keep notes on your progress.

-As I said earlier, stress isn’t something you can eliminate in one fell swoop.
+You won’t be able to eliminate stress in one fell swoop.
 However, small, habit-forming positive changes can really help minimize its effects on your life.
 With some patience, the resources we listed can hopefully pave the way for a healthier, more relaxed you!

 Note: FCT does not endorse or promote any of the products mentioned above.